JuliaLang/www.julialang.org/drafts/_posts/2012-03-01-dynamic-languages-are-too-fast.md

 - Matlab:       [Matlab JIT](http://www.mathworks.com/products/matlab/description2.html)
 - Lisp:         too many to list

-These projects achieve better-than-naïve interpretation speed through a variety of techniques, including just-in-time (JIT) compilation and type tracing.
+These projects achieve better than naïve interpretation speed through a variety of techniques, including just-in-time (JIT) compilation and type tracing.
 JIT compilation generates native machine code at run-time, just before execution, avoiding the overhead of interpretation when the code executes.
 Type tracing entails running a generic, instrumented version of code for some number of iterations, keeping track of what types of values are actually bound to variables, and then JIT compiling fast, specialized versions of the code assuming those types and only falling back on the generic version if some values encountered fail to match the assumed types.